gwdevhub/GuildWarsPartySearch/README.md

 }
 ```
 - Whenever a bot posts an update, all clients receive that update in the same json format as the first message
 - There's a status page `/status/bots` where you can see a list of all the currently connected bots.
-You need to have `X-ApiKey` set to see the page
+You need to have your IP whitelisted set to see the page
 - Check https://guildwarspartysearch.azurewebsites.net/swagger for the swagger docs and examples of the server

 ## GuildWarsPartySearch.BotUploader